-CLEO currently has two research projects underway:
+CLEO currently has 5 research projects underway:

 - Evolving Legal Services Research Project

 This multi-year research project, implemented with case studies in Ontario and British Columbia, looks at when public legal education and information programs are effective and provide individuals meaningful access to justice, particularly people who are low income or have other disadvantages.
 Visit the Evolving Legal Services Research page.

 - Measuring outcomes and impact of interactive tools

 Building on its experience, CLEO will develop an evaluation framework for interactive tools that support people who are going online to complete court forms and other law-related forms.
 CLEO will be working closely with the Montreal Cyberjustice Laboratory, a joint initiative of Université de Montréal and McGill University, to develop the framework, which will include an assessment of the relative effectiveness of interactive tools against other types of resources.

 - Regulating technologies to advance access to justice

 CLEO will lead a project to explore the regulation of smart legal forms designed for use by the public.
 Working closely with staff and students at the University of Ottawa Faculty of Law, CLEO will be looking at what we can learn from the literature and experience in other jurisdictions in response to a very timely question: what regulatory treatment would best advance access to justice?

 - Making “smart” forms work for people